 Now that I have your attention, here are the details on those items and more.

 June is Audiobook Appreciation Month!
-We personally don’t listen to many, but audiobooks are great for getting some extra “reading” in (or more specifically having something “read to you”) while driving, cleaning, cooking, or when you just need to take a break from doing all the reading aloud.
+We have recently been enjoying a few audiobooks while I recovered from oral surgery and I can easily see them becoming a mainstay in our homeschool.
+Audiobooks are great for getting some extra “reading” in (or more specifically having something “read to you”) while driving, cleaning, cooking, or when you just need to take a break from doing all the reading aloud.